eazolan/ScriptRunnerTodd/README.md

 A Discord bot for automating options trading analysis scripts.
 This bot allows you to remotely trigger data collection and analysis through Discord commands.

+## Related Projects

+This bot is designed to work with [SchwabV2](https://github.com/eazolan/SchwabV2), a collection of scripts for options trading analysis.
+ScriptRunnerTodd provides a Discord interface to trigger and manage these analysis scripts remotely.

+To use this bot effectively:
+1. First install and configure [SchwabV2](https://github.com/eazolan/SchwabV2)
+2. Then set up this bot following the instructions below

 ## Features

 - Run data collection scripts remotely via Discord